ismahaneyy/phase-4-project-taskmaster-app/task_manager/README.md

     post "/projects/:project_id/tasks"

-Creates a new task in a project for a loggen in user. it takes in the following parameters:
+Creates a new task in a project for a logged in user.It takes in the following parameters:

   - **name**
     - Must be provided.